Dia Maté

-Deanna Marie "Dia" Remulla Maté (born September 18, 2001) is a Filipino singer, songwriter, record producer, model, and beauty pageant titleholder.
-Maté was first launched as an alt-pop artist by Island Records in 2021.
-She released her first single, "Heart Hates Me", in March, and an extended play titled Don't Quote Me later in the year.
-In 2024, Maté took on a more pop sound with her single "Ganda Gandahan".
+Deanna Marie "Dia" Remulla Maté (born September 18, 2001) is a Filipino singer, songwriter, record producer, and beauty pageant titleholder who won Reina Hispanoamericana 2025.

+Maté debuted as an alt-pop artist in 2021 under Island Records with the single Heart Hates Me, which was followed by the extended play Don't Quote Me.
+In 2024, she transition into a brigher pop sound with the single Ganda Gandahan.

-In July 2024, Maté competed in Miss World Philippines 2024 and finished in the Top 10 of the pageant.
-She was chosen as the Philippines' representative for the 2025 edition of Reina Hispanoamericana and won in February 2025, making her the second Filipino contestant to ever win the pageant.
+Maté competed in Miss Universe Philippines 2024 and Miss World Philippines 2024.
+At Miss World Philippines 2024, she won the Reina Hispanoamericana 2025 title.

 Early life and education

 Deanna Marie Remulla Maté was born in Cavite, Philippines, on September 18, 2001.
-Her parents, Lea and Mike Maté, are business and marketing professionals.
-Her maternal grandfather is Filipino politician and now Ombudsman Jesus Crispin Remulla.
+Her parents, Lea Remulla and Mike Maté, are business and marketing professionals.
+Her maternal grandfather is longtime politician Jesus Crispin Remulla.

-In high school, Maté underwent the International Baccalaureate Diploma Programme, choosing music as one of her subjects.
+For her secondary education, Maté entered the International Baccalaureate Diploma Programme, where she chose music as one of her subjects.
 She interned at MCA Records and went on a gap year before studying communications technology at the Ateneo de Manila University.

-Maté received offers from the University of California and King's College London, but declined so that she could focus on her music career in the Philippines.
+Pageantry

+In May 2024, Maté entered her first pageant, Miss Universe Philippines 2024, and did not reach the top 20.
+Later in July, she competed in Miss World Philippines 2024, and received the title of Reina Hispanoamericana Filipinas 2024.
+On February 10, Maté won Miss Reina Hispanoamericana, making her the second Filipino contestant to ever win the pageant, after Winwyn Marquez in 2017.

 Career

-In early 2021, Island Records launched Maté as an alt-pop artist.
-She released her first single, "Heart Hates Me", in March.
-She shared in a press release, "I write and produce my own material.
+In early 2021, Island Records launched Maté as an alt-pop artist, with her first single, Heart Hates Me, in March.
+In a press release, she said "I write and produce my own material.
 Sometimes I start off by making a beat.
 When I complete it, I try to create a melody over that.
 Once I have the melody down, I'll write the lyrics and then record them.
 Once everything is recorded, I'll add backing vocals, harmonies, and sometimes I'll sample my vocals and use weird effects."
-Later in the year, she also released the single "One of the Boys" and a four-track extended play titled Don't Quote Me (stylized in all lowercase).
+Later that year, she released the single One of the Boys and a four-track extended play titled don't quote me.

-In January 2022, Maté released the single "Fantasy", produced by her frequent collaborator Fern.
-On August 26, she released her second single of the year, a pop song called "Kalimutan", with lyrics in a mix of Tagalog and English.
-She wrote "Kalimutan" after Quest challenged her to write a happy song.
+In January 2022, Maté released the single Fantasy, produced by her frequent collaborator Fern.
+On August 26, she a released a second single, called Kalimutan, with lyrics in a mix of Filipino and English.
+She wrote the song after Quest challenged her to write a happy song.
 "It is about accepting who you are, moving on from the past and finally moving forward with positive emotion.
 The journey to acceptance can be a difficult experience.
-But when you are finally there, life becomes a little bit brighter," she said of "Kalimutan".
+But when you are finally there, life becomes a little bit brighter," she said of it.